Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/03_Release_Validation/03_01_Successful_Build.md

     2. Stage `Deploy-staging`
        1. Job `deployment-staging` that deploys the simplenodeservice application using helm in the staging environment
        2. Job `dynatrace_deploy_event_staging` that sends a Deployment Event to Dynatrace indicating the act of deployment took place
-    3. Stage `Test` contains one job `run-tests` that leverages Locust to test the application.
+    3. Stage `Test` contains one job, `run-tests` that leverages Locust to test the application.
 The configuration of the tests can be found in the `locust` folder within the repository
-    4. Stage `Validate-release` contains a job `srg-release-validation` which performs the Release Validation
+    4. Stage `Validate-release` contains a job `srg-release-validation` which performs the Release Validation using Dynatrace Site Reliability Guardian.
+If this job is completed successfully, it will promote the release to the production environment.
+In the "fail" case, it will stop the pipeline
     5. Stage `Deploy-production`
-       1. Job `deployment-production` that deploys the simplenodeservice application using helm in the production environment
+       1. Job `deployment-production` that deploys the simplenodeservice application using helm in the production environment in case the Validate-release stage is successfully completed.
        2. Job `dynatrace_deploy_event_production` that sends a Deployment Event to Dynatrace indicating the act of deployment took place

 3. By clicking on each job within the pipeline, it is possible to observe the logs of that execution